Kkex/cs270hw8/README.md

-#Name: Kyle Korsgaard, CS270, Assignment 5
+#Name: Kyle Korsgaard, CS270, Assignment 8

 #Partner: N/A

-#Description: In this project we set up our app controllers and views.
+#Description: In this project we set up the QR scan code using ruby gems and created the visit pipeline.

 #Input: N/A